Lazaros Christodoulopoulos: Atromitos

 On 28 September 2020, Atromitos completed a great transfer move, as it announced the acquisition of the 33-year-old midfielder, who had signed a year contract for an undisclosed fee.
-On 4 October 2020, he played his first match of Super League Greece on the season 2020–21 against his ex former team AEK Athens replacing at 82 minutes Konstantinos Kotsopoulos.
-On 7 November 2020, he scored the winning goal giving his club a vital 1-0 away win against Panathinaikos F.C.
+On 4 October 2020, he played his first match of the 2020–21 season against his former team AEK Athens replacing Konstantinos Kotsopoulos at 82 minutes.
+On 7 November 2020, he scored the winning goal giving his club a vital 1–0 away win against Panathinaikos.